 There are countless media that have been developed over the years that have closed in on Greek mythology.
 The events of Homer’s tales and various other mythological scenes have inspired generations of artists.
 Much as oral traditions inspired Greek playwrights, Greek myth had struck inspiration in the hearts of today’s screenwriters.

 Modern media developed have included retellings, reinterpretations of, or homages to specific myths, legends, lore, and histories.
-While the Labors of Heracles have been a fan-favorite, it is impossible to dismiss the value placed on other tales of derring-do, such as the trials of Perseus, the Trojan War, and the fantastic adventures of Jason and the Argonauts.
+While the Labors of Heracles has been a fan-favorite, it is impossible to dismiss the value placed on other tales of derring-do, such as the trials of Perseus, the Trojan War, and the fantastic adventures of Jason and the Argonauts.